 “I strongly believe that eating “animal-free” is healthier for us, the planet and, of course, the animals.
 For me – I went vegan over many years – first giving up meat, then chicken, dairy, fish and so on.
 Everyone has their own pace to make the change – some over time, like I did, some overnight,” says Laura Theodore.

-It still amazes me how time seems to file by.
+It still amazes me how time seems to fly by.
 I first interviewed popular television and radio host, vegan chef and cookbook author Laura Theodore in 2015.
 I have learned so much from her cookbooks over the years specifically when it comes to baking, which is a skill I have always struggled to master.
 Theodore’s books along with her cooking show made my attempts at baking less timid and more fun, even if the recipe didn’t come out exactly like the picture her food has aways been a hit in my non vegan household.

 Recently, I had the pleasure to do a follow up interview with the incredibly humble Laura Theodore.

 Can you tell me about you journey to go vegan?